tshepang/blog/content/computing/ideal static blog generator.rst

   format`__.
 Maybe there's a good reason, but I want my generator to not require anything special in file contents.

-* Ability to determine Publish date from file mtime
+* Ability to determine Publish date from file mtime.

 **nice-to-have**: